interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 ``toBeIssuedTokens``       PolkaBTC            Number of PolkaBTC tokens currently requested as part of an uncompleted issue request.
 ``issuedTokens``           PolkaBTC            Number of PolkaBTC tokens actively issued by this Vault.
 ``toBeRedeemedTokens``     PolkaBTC            Number of PolkaBTC tokens reserved by pending redeem and replace requests.
-``collateral``             DOT                 Total amount of collateral provided by this Vault (note: "free" collateral is calculated on the fly and updated each time new exchange rate data is received).
+``collateral``             DOT                 Total amount of collateral provided by this vault (note: "free" collateral is calculated on the fly and updated each time new exchange rate data is received).
 ``btcAddress``             Wallet<BtcAddress>  A set of Bitcoin address(es) of this Vault, to be used for issuing of PolkaBTC tokens.
-``bannedUntil``            u256                Block height until which this Vault is banned from being used for Issue, Redeem (except during automatic liquidation) and Replace .
+``bannedUntil``            u256                Block height until which this vault is banned from being used for Issue, Redeem (except during automatic liquidation) and Replace .
 ``status``                 VaultStatus         Current status of the vault (Active, Liquidated, CommittedTheft)
 =========================  ==================  ========================================================

-.. note:: This specification currently assumes for simplicity that a Vault will reuse the same BTC address, even after multiple redeem requests. **[Future Extension]**: For better security, Vaults may desire to generate new BTC addresses each time they execute a redeem request.
+.. note:: This specification currently assumes for simplicity that a vault will reuse the same BTC address, even after multiple redeem requests. **[Future Extension]**: For better security, Vaults may desire to generate new BTC addresses each time they execute a redeem request.
 This can be handled by pre-generating multiple BTC addresses and storing these in a list for each Vault.
-Caution is necessary for users which execute issue requests with "old" Vault addresses - these BTC must be moved to the latest address by Vaults.
+Caution is necessary for users which execute issue requests with "old" vault addresses - these BTC must be moved to the latest address by Vaults.

 RegisterRequest (Optional)
 ...........................

-Optional struct storing data used in the (optional) validity check of the BTC address provided by a Vault upon registration.
+Optional struct storing data used in the (optional) validity check of the BTC address provided by a vault upon registration.

 ===================  =========  ========================================================
 Parameter            Type       Description
 ===================  =========  ========================================================
 ``registerId``       H256       Identifier used to link a Bitcoin transaction inclusion proof to this registration request (included in OP_RETURN).
-``vault``            Account    Parachain account identifier of the registered Vault ``timeout``          DateTime   Optional maximum delay before the Vault must submit a valid tranasction inclusion proof.
+``vault``            Account    Parachain account identifier of the registered Vault ``timeout``          DateTime   Optional maximum delay before the vault must submit a valid tranasction inclusion proof.
 ===================  =========  ========================================================

 .. *Substrate*::